-Name, Number Number and Note for FY Development Demolition/ Disposition Designated Commondor A - 4:14: Homeownership and Location Type of Units 2021 Plan Activities Activities Activities Conversion Activities Activities Paschall Homes PA002061 223 Family Potential for refinancing, resyndication, change of entity ownership related to end of initial LIHTC compliance period.
+No Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities syndication, change of entity ownership related to end of initial LIHTC compliance period.
 Potential for conversion to project based assistance under RAD.
-Possible Elderly Designation Possible homeownership component Plymouth Hall PA002079 53 senior high- rise RAD conversion completed Poplar to Oxford: Planning and Development Initiative 45 Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
+49. Plymouth Hall PA002079 53 senior high- rise RAD conversion completed 50.
+Poplar to Oxford: Planning and Development Initiative 45 Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
 May be developed by PHA or alternative financing services by a CDC, non-profit, or for-profit organization.
 May use ACCs and/or Capital Funds to develop units.
-PHA plan to submit the LIHTC and/or other State, City funding sources for new development.
-Possible demolition in connection with modernization and revitalization, and possible disposition in connection with mixed-finance development.
-Additional disposition applications and conveyances to RD and/or PHA whollyowned subsidiary and/or private entities.
-May be requesting Elderly or Disabled Only Designation Plan Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
+PHA plan to submit the LIHTC and/or other State, City funding sources for new development. conveyances to RD May be requesting Elderly or Disabled Only Designation Plan Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Possible homeownership component, subject to Section 32 of the USHA of 1937 will include lease to purchase conventional sale and Housing Choice vouchers.
-Raymond Rosen On-Site PA002010 356 Family Possible candidate for modernization, rehabilitation, revitalization, which may include some demolition with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD
+51. Raymond Rosen On-Site PA002010 356 Family Possible candidate for modernization, rehabilitation, revitalization, which may include some demolition with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.

-Name, Number and Location Number and Type of Units Note for FY 2021 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities

-and/or LIHTC

-Richard Allen 178 LIHTC Application.
-Potential for Includes 15-year tax credit

-Homes Phase Rental Units refinancing, re- and lease to purchase

-III PA002133 rtental emis syndication, change of homeownership

-entity ownership related components.

-to end of initial LIHTC

-compliance period.

-Potential for conversion to project

-based assistance under

-RAD.

-Richard Allen 150 Units Possible new Possible disposition in Possible homeownership

-Homes Phase II development for connection with the new component in connection

-PA002003 residential and non- development. with potential

-residential on vacant modernization and

-undeveloped parcels.
-Possible candidate for revitalization.

-modernization,

-rehabilitation,

-revitalization, which

-may include some

-demolition with capital

-funds, bond proceeds, MTW, program

-incomes, private funds

-with Choice/RAD

-and/or LIHTC

-Application.

-Scattered Site To be determined Disposition Plan to be Possible demolition in Possible

-Disposition: developed and connection with the Homeownership

-City-Wide implemented.
-Disposition of modernization and revitalization.
-Component: Revised 5(h)/Section 32 of

-properties at market Disposition application USHA of 1937.

-rate, for affordable may be required.
-Possible PHA affordable

-housing or transfer to homeownership program.

-Land Bank

-Scattered Sites 425 Family Units Intent for RAD Possible development, Possible Possible conversion of Section 32 of USHA of

-PA002000906 Conversion - 0 rehabilitation of demolition/disposition units/parcels for residential unit 1937.

-units, potential additions being existing buildings, demolition of existing of non-viable units and imminently dangerous reconfiguration and commercial, economic development,

-considered buildings, disposition properties for management offices, community
+No. Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities 52.
+Richard Allen Homes Phase III PA002133 178 LIHTC Rental Units Potential for refinancing, resyndication, change of entity ownership related to end of initial LIHTC compliance period.
+Potential for conversion to project based assistance under RAD.
+Includes 15-year tax credit and lease to purchase homeownership components.
+53. Richard Allen Homes Phase II PA002003 150 Units Possible new development for residential and non-residential on vacant undeveloped parcels.
+Possible candidate for modernization, rehabilitation, revitalization, which may include some demolition with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.
+Possible disposition in connection with the new development.
+Possible homeownership component in connection with potential modernization and revitalization.
+54. Scattered Site Disposition: City-Wide To be determined Disposition Plan to be developed and implemented.
+Disposition of properties at market rate, for affordable housing or transfer to Land Bank Possible demolition in connection with the modernization and revitalization.
+Disposition application may be required.
+Possible Homeownership Component: Revised 5(h)/Section 32 of USHA of 1937.
+Possible PHA affordable homeownership program.
+55. Scattered Sites PA002000906 425 Family Units Intent for RAD Conversion - 0 units, potential additions being considered rehabilitation of existing buildings, Possible demolition/disposition of non-viable units and imminently dangerous properties for neighborhood redevelopment activity.
+Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
+Section 32 of USHA of 1937.